rbreu/beeref/index.md

 ### Regarding the bee file format

-Currently, all images are embedded into the bee file as png files.
-While png is a lossless format, it may also produce larger file sizes than compressed jpg files, so bee files may become bigger than the imported images on their own.
-More embedding options are to come later.
+All images are embedded into the bee file as PNG or JPG.
 The bee file format is a sqlite database inside which the images are stored in an sqlar table—meaning they can be extracted with the [sqlite command line program](<https://www.sqlite.org/cli.html>):

 ```
 sqlite3 myfile.bee -Axv